outpost-os/sentry-kernel/doc/concepts/concepts/initial.rst

 The scheduling concept
 """"""""""""""""""""""

-Sentry is a preemptive kernel that execute partitioned userspace tasks.
+Sentry is a preemptive kernel that executes partitioned userspace tasks.
-Each task hold a single thread, built to use a single blocking point on which it listens to various events:
+Each task holds a single thread, built to use a single blocking point on which it listens to various events:

    * hardware interrupts
    * inter-process communication
    * signals

-The Sentry kernel has different schedulers, but the main production scheduler is a Round-Robin multiqueue shheduler with quantum management.
+The Sentry kernel may support different schedulers, but the target production scheduler is a Round-Robin multiqueue shheduler with quantum (RRMQ) management.
-Such a scheduler supports multiple queues (RRMQ) based on each task priority, and manipulate each thread predefined quantum when the thread is spawn, defining the duration of its CPU usage while elected.
+Such a scheduler supports multiple queues based on each task priority, and manipulate each job predefined quantum when the job is spawn, defining the duration of its CPU usage while elected.
-A thread quantum is reset at various moments:
+A job quantum is reset when:

-   * when the thread voluntary `yield()`
+   * the job voluntary `yield()`
-   * When the thread has consumed all its quantum and is removed from the eligible thread list
+   * the job has consumed all its quantum and is removed from the eligible job list
-   * when the thread sleeps (TBD?)
+   * the job sleeps (TBD?)

-When a thread is removed from the eligible threads list, it is moved to the list of 'finished' thread and must wait for all other threads that still have some quantum to finish before being eligible again. this is done by a simple table swap between eligible and terminated threads when no more tasks is eligible but idle.
+When a job is removed from the eligible jobs list, it is moved to the list of 'finished' jobs and must wait for all other jobs that still have some quantum to finish before being eligible again.
+This is done by a simple table swap between eligible and terminated jobs when no more jobs is eligible but idle.

-If no task at all is eligible (all tasks are waiting for an external event), idle task is automatically executed, and make the processor entering sleep mode, waiting for any project-configured external event of interrupt to awake.
+If no job at all is eligible (all jobs are waiting for an external event), idle job is automatically executed, and make the processor entering sleep mode, waiting for any project-configured external event of interrupt to awake.

 Task terminology
 """"""""""""""""

-A task (terminology homogeneous with the notion of *task sets* in real-time) sytems, is a user application that is responsible for executing a given project-related function.
+A task (terminology homogeneous with the notion of *task sets* in real-time sytems), is a user application that is responsible for executing a given project-related function.
 To this task are associated unique properties:

    * a unique label, that identify the task on the system
    * a capability set (see next chapter)
-   * when using quantum-based RRMQ scheduler, a `{ priority, quantum }` tuple, that define the system local priority and amount of quantum per shceduling period
+   * when using quantum-based RRMQ scheduler, a `{ priority, quantum }` tuple, that define the system local priority and amount of quantum per scheduling period
    * a dedicated memory mapping, defining the way the task is mapped on the system (:ref:`dedicated chapter <mapping_tasks>`) about task memory mapping

 Some other properties are dynamics:

    * rerun number: the current spawning increment of the task.
-This value is incremented each time the task is respawned since the system bootup.
+This value is incremented each time the task spawn a new job since the system bootup.
    * consumed quantum: when using a quantum-based scheduler, the residual current disponible quantum for the current schedule period.
    * current frame pointer.
-   * current task handle: forged from the task label and current rerun number, identify uniquely the current task job on the system.
+   * current task handle: forged from the task label and current rerun number, identify uniquely the current job on the system.
 More informations about handles can be found in a :ref:`dedicated chapter <handles>`.

 A task execute a single job, which is implemented as a processor thread.
 Depending on